Dashboards-21/Adidas-Sales-Analysis/README.md

 -	Which products have the highest demand based on units sold?
 -	What is the average selling price and how effective is the pricing strategy?
 -	How does the profit margin vary across categories and channels?
 ## Charts Requirements

--Total Sales by Month(Area Chart):
+- Total Sales by Month(Area Chart):
-        -Visualize the monthly distribution of total sales to identify peak periods.
+        - Visualize the monthly distribution of total sales to identify peak periods.
 Total Sales by State(Filled Map):
          Geographically represent total sales across different states using filled map.
 Total Sales by Region(Donut Chart):